AI Divisional News

 Uniform Motion Calendar

-Division AI has adopted the Online Scheduling System for the UMC Hearings beginning February 5, 2018.
+Judge Rowe's Uniform Motion Calendar is held on Tuesday-Thursday from 8:30-9:30 a.m.
 Please make sure you submit a copy of the Notice of Hearing along with the motions to Judge Rowe by US mail 5 days prior to the hearing.
-Also, do not contact the Judicial Assistant to cancel or set UMC Hearings.
+Also, do not contact the Judicial Assistant to cancel, set UMC Hearings or to verify the UMC is set.

 When scheduling a hearing online, the full and complete title of the motion should be entered.
 When providing the paperwork for a hearing on a Motion to Dismiss, provide the Judge with a copy of the OPERATIVE PLEADINGS.